DelinQu/rspy/README.md

 pip install git+https://github.com/DelinQu/rspy
 # pip install rspy is unavailable now
 ```
 It's recommended to clone the code and run the demo files in the `rspy` folder.
-In our implementation, we use [open-mmlab/mmflow](https://github.com/open-mmlab/mmflow) to caculate the optical flow, and please refer to the [installation](https://github.com/open-mmlab/mmflow/blob/master/docs/en/install.md) for optical flow support.
+In our implementation, we use [open-mmlab/mmflow](https://github.com/open-mmlab/mmflow) to calculate the optical flow.
+Please refer to the [installation](https://github.com/open-mmlab/mmflow/blob/master/docs/en/install.md) for optical flow support, and check the [requirements.txt](https://github.com/DelinQu/rspy/blob/master/requirements.txt) to satisfy the dependency.

 ### Usage

-[`rspy`](https://github.com/rspy/rspy/blob/master/rspy) contains `linear`, `quadratic` and `cubic` models for faster rolling shutetr correction.
-The `solver` is the core of the rspy, which receives the optical flow fields and return the correction field.
+[`rspy`](https://github.com/rspy/rspy/blob/master/rspy) contains `linear`, `quadratic`, and `cubic` models for faster rolling shutter correction.
+The `solver` is the core of the `rspy`, which receives the optical flow fields and returns the correction field.
 The `feats_sampling` function warps the RS image back to GS one.

 <details>
 <summary>0.
 Hyparameters </summary>